UxxUnet/UxxUnet.github.io/index.md

 ## About me

-As a newbie of programing, I open a blog to record my growth.
+As a newbie of pythoner, I open a blog to record my growth.

 ## About the blog